ranguard/www-leo-cuckoo-org/root/index.md

 ## Who am I ?

 If you don't know, then why are you bothering to look at my site?
-I'm not going to do the "My name is bob (which it isn't) and I like computers bit (true, but sounds like geek to me - which I am, but this protrudes all sorts of nasty images which just isn't true, anyway I digress)".
+I'm not going to do the "My name is bob (which it isn't) and I like computers bit (true, but sounds like geek to me - which I am, but this protrudes all sorts of images which just arn't all true, anyway I digress)".

 To know who I am, look around this site, or turn up to one of the <a href="http://london.pm.org/"><span class="link">London Perl Mongers</span></a> meets as I am often there, or catch me on irc.perl.org #London.pm.
 You could always look at my <a href="/cv/">CV</a>.